OliverIgnetik/Data-Structures-Algorithms-JS/Trees/Trees.md

 ## Binary Tree

-- each node can have 0,1 or 2 children
+- each node can have 0, 1 or 2 children
 - the left subtree has every element less then the root of the tree
-- the right subtree has every element less then the root of the tree
+- the right subtree has every element greater then the root of the tree
 - the number of nodes doubles at each level
 - Perfect Binary Tree has the property that the number of nodes in the bottom level is equal to the sum of all the other nodes in the tree plus one.